5 Things to Know About Trademarks in Florida

 - You Must Decide Whether to Register a Trademark Under Florida State Law or Federal Law

-There are benefits and limitations to registering your trademark under Florida state law instead of under federal law and with the USPTO.
+There are reasons to registering your trademark under Florida state law instead of under federal law and with the USPTO.
 If you have questions, you should discuss them with a Boca Raton trademark registration attorney.